open water swimming gear

 Open water swim buoys are small inflatables that attach to your waist and skip lightly across the surface of the water behind you.

-Swim buoys are also a storage tool.
-Keys and smartphones can be placed inside the floating buoy so you don’t have to worry about leaving these items on shore.
+Swim buoys are also useful storage tools.
+Keys and smartphones can be placed inside the floating buoy, so you won’t have to worry about leaving them on shore.

 Open Water Swimming Gear - Swim Buoys